WiC-TSV: An Evaluation Benchmark for Target Sense Verification of Words in Context: WiC-TSV: The Benchmark

-The contexts for CPS were collected manually.
-As the first step a list of ambiguous words was fixed.
-Then a search engine was used to find contexts for each ambiguous word.
-The senses were assigned manually.
+In order to create the domain-specific instances, first a list of ambiguous words and their domain-specific target senses was fixed for each domain.
+Then, we used the Wikilinks dataset \cite{singh12:wiki-links} as a basis for collecting different contexts containing the target words.
+This dataset contains documents -- blog posts scraped from the web -- and the links from these documents to the Wikipedia pages, which were used to assign the intended sense (i.e., target sense or other sense) to the target word.
+Where needed, additional contexts were collected manually by incorporating a search engine to find contexts for the target word.
+The intended senses for these instances were assigned manually.

-\paragraph{Postprocessing.} After pre-processing, the datasets were checked manually to remove non-suitable and unsolvable examples.
-To maintain a rather realistic evaluation setup, data was not completely cleaned, meaning that contexts can contain \textit{noisy} elements such as headings or meta-info derived from the websites (e.g., ``posted by:'').
-The main difference between domain-specific and WNT/WKT test sets is that in the former the target sense of target words does not change, but in WNT/WKT there might be multiple target senses.
-For instance, in WNT/WKT, there might be ``iris'' with multiple intended meanings, but in MSH there is only one target meaning considered.
+\paragraph{Postprocessing.} After creating the initial domain-specific instances, the subsets were checked manually to remove non-suitable and unsolvable instances.
+To maintain a rather realistic evaluation setup, data was not completely cleaned, meaning that contexts can contain \textit{noisy} elements such as headings or meta-info derived from the websites (e.g., ``posted by'').